vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/24_cpp20_lambdas_compiletime_for.md

 []{ std::cout << "hello\n"; }();
 ```

-If you squint, this is a very limited form of compile-time iteration.
+If you squint, this is a very limited form of *compile-time iteration*.
 When writing generic code, I've often needed similar constructs in order to express the following actions:

 * iterate over a compile-time list of types `Ts...`;